-Each lesson in Focus on Fluency Into Intermediate German starts with a situational dialogue but there are lots of functional phrases, taught mainly as easily-deployable “chunks” of language.
+Each lesson in my flagship course, the Weekly German Workouts starts with a situational dialogue but there are lots of functional phrases, taught mainly as easily-deployable “chunks” of language.
 There are also full explicit explanations and lots of exercises.

 As the name suggests, my Focus in Five A2 (upper beginner) Russian Grammar takes a much more traditional explicit grammar approach but taught in the context of lots of useful examples, with practice exercises.

 If you want to know when enrolment opens again on either course, make sure you’ve joined the free “Howtogetfluent Email Club” (sign up under this post – you’ll be my free language learner pro training at once).

 The best language course is the one with the balance that works for you

 When you’re thinking of buying a book or online course, try to work out how the approach it takes to presenting the language.
 Most likely it’ll be a blend of these major approaches…on paper, in an electronic format or even an “audio only” course (such as Michel Thomas or Pimsleur).

 As we’ve seen, each approach has its strengths.
 Keep and open mind as you leaf or scroll through a potential course.